 You are a small or growing business.
 As you contemplate your minuscule or challenging budget, debating, where your marketing spend should go?
-You think about PR
+You think about PR.

-The world of PR can come across as a mine-field, a space difficult to navigate and grasp.
+The world of PR can come across as a minefield, a space difficult to navigate and grasp.
 However, once you get to grips with it, the rest is down to persistence and patience.

-- Your timetable is not their timetable.
+1. Your timetable is not their timetable.
 There will be times when a Journalist will contact you to feature you in a piece.
 After you have rushed to send them the information they need, it may be possible that you will not hear from them for a while.
-This can be down to the fact that they have been assigned another story.
-However, a couple of gentle reminders, every fortnight is not a problem.
-After that point, leave it and move one.
+The reason for the lack of communication can be ten-fold, however, a couple of gentle reminders, every fortnight can be permitted; after that point, leave it and move one.
 Ironically, journalists are not always the best communicators.
 (In my opinion, there is an irony in the fact that journalists will not always tell you that an article is published).
 That said, do not take it personally.

-- Journalism is a job.
+7. Journalism is a job.
 As with most jobs and careers, you have good and bad practitioners.
 Your job is to understand that you are working with individuals, with their own lives, experiences, and perspectives.
 You will encounter good and bad journalists.

-Next time you are working with a journalist, keep these tips in mind and hopefully, you will find the process a lot less stressful.
+Next time you are working with a journalist, keep these tips in mind, and hopefully, you will find the process a lot less stressful.
 Let us know your experiences with local or national press?